mendres82/gnome-shell-extension-yet-another-window-session-manager/README.md

 1. Support multi-monitor
 1. Remove saved session to trash
 1. Search saved session by the session name fuzzily
+1. Keyboard shortcuts to save, restore, and move windows using the default session (See also: [Keyboard shortcuts](https://github.com/mendres82/gnome-shell-extension-yet-another-window-session-manager#keyboard-shortcuts))
 1. ...

 ## Close windows